MrOrero/bank-account-management-api/readme.md

 - Before compilation you should install typescript globally using `npm install typescript -g`

-- Then to compile kindly use `npm build`
+- Then to compile kindly use `npm run build`

 - Start the server with `npm start`